nodejs/node/doc/api/errors.md

 <a id="ERR_PACKAGE_PATH_NOT_EXPORTED"></a>
 ### `ERR_PACKAGE_PATH_NOT_EXPORTED`

-The `package.json` [exports][] field does not export the requested subpath.
+The [`package.json`][] [`"exports"`][] field does not export the requested subpath.
 Because exports are encapsulated, private internal modules that are not exported cannot be imported through the package resolution, unless using an absolute URL.

 <a id="ERR_PROTO_ACCESS"></a>
 ### `ERR_PROTO_ACCESS`